explodecomputer/pelotas_2015/whole_genome/README.md

 3. We have now calculated a genetic relationship value for every pair of individuals.
 If the sample comprises only 'unrelated' individuals then each pair of individuals should have a genetic relationship less than 0.05 (and a relationship with themselves of approximately 1).
 Use the `analyse_grm.R` script to read in the GRM files into R and plot the distribution of relationships.

 	Why is it important to make sure that related individuals are not included in this analysis?

-4. In addition to estimating the SNP heritability of each trait, we can calculate how similar the genetic effects or for a pair of traits, also known as the genetic correlation.
+4. In addition to estimating the SNP heritability of each trait, we can calculate how similar the genetic effects are for a pair of traits, also known as the genetic correlation.
 Perform bivariate GREML analysis to calculate genetic correlations between each pair of traits.
 Use the commands in `estimate_heritability.sh` to do this.

 5. Construct two GRMs, one using chromosomes 1-8 and another using 9-22.
 Estimate the heritability of each GRM separately and both combined.
 Do this with and without covariates included.
 Is the sum of heritabilities for each chromosome the same as that for the entire genome?
 Use the commands in `grm_partitioning.sh` to do this.